Adyen/adyen-commercetools/README.md

 - Authorisation [cancellation](./extension/docs/CancelPayment.md) on a payment that has not yet been captured.
 - [Manual capture](./extension/docs/ManualCapture.md) of a payment.
 - [Store payment](./extension/docs/StorePayment.md) and [disable stored payment](./extension/docs/DisableStoredPayments.md) gives your shoppers the ability to store payments for later use and removing these stored payments.
+- [Adyen Giving](./extension/docs/AdyenGiving.md) gives your shoppers the ability to donate to a nonprofit as part of your payment flow.

 ## Supported payment methods